MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/asynchronous-service.md

 ![Action commands available for system jobs in the application.](media/system-jobs-more-actions-commands.png)

 > [!NOTE]
 > Any action you can perform via this UI can also be performed using code.
 You cannot perform cancel, pause, or resume operations on system jobs generated by the platform.
-More information: [Operation types](#operation-types)
+[Learn about Operation types](#operation-types)

 Together with options to manage views, the following options to manage system jobs are available: